JakobPCoder/TexModTools/README.md

 ## Troubleshooting

 ### ImageMagick/Wand Issues
-If `1toPng.py` fails with Wand errors:
+If `TexturesToTpf.py` fails during DDS compression with 'magick' errors:
 - Ensure ImageMagick is installed and in your system PATH
-- Verify ImageMagick installation: `magick -version`
+- Verify installation: `magick -version`
+- If compression fails for specific files, the script falls back to using the original PNG (check the console output for warnings)

+### DDS Compression Issues
+- **Command not found:** Install ImageMagick if prompted during compression.
+- **Conversion failures:** Some PNGs may not convert due to format issues; the script skips them and uses PNG fallback.
+Review the build summary for failed counts.
+- **Verify compression:** Check the final summary for DXT1/DXT5 counts and size reductions.
+Test the TPF in OpenTexMod to ensure textures load correctly.

 ### Missing Textures
 If `TexturesToTpf.py` reports missing textures: